Utilize Your Resources

 Once staff has completed the training and the Director has verified that all staff reviewing student records has completed the eCourse (Certification of Completion), the district will have access to the online reporting tool through the Special Education Portal.
 This tool is used to enter results and identify corrective actions.

-The department has developed guidance on writing IEPs called College and Career Ready IEPs: Improving Outcomes for Students Ages 3-21.
-Districts are encouraged to learn about and implement the 5 Beliefs and 5-Step process of CCR IEP development.
+DPI has developed guidance on writing IEPs called College and Career Ready IEPs: Improving Outcomes for Students Ages 3-21.
+Utilizing these resources and training will assist districts in maintaining compliance during the self-assessment process.
+LEAs are encouraged to learn about and implement the 5 Beliefs and 5-Step process of CCR IEP development.
 The 5-Steps are aligned with the I-4 Linking Form.
 CCR IEP training and technical assistance supports compliance with procedural requirements and improved outcomes for students with disabilities.

 A CCR IEP Checklist has been developed for use as a resource when reviewing IEPs during CCR IEP training and technical assistance.
 The CCR IEP Checklist is aligned with the I-4 Linking Form and includes additional prompts for consideration.
-Districts are encouraged to use the checklist when training staff, parents and students to develop IEPs that promote improved outcomes for students.
-Districts will also benefit from reviewing IEPs using the CCR IEP Checklist in preparation for participation in their Reading Drives Achievement: Procedural Compliance Self-Assessment (RDA: PCSA).
+LEAs are encouraged to use the checklist when training staff, parents and students to develop IEPs that promote improved outcomes for students.
+LEAs will also benefit from reviewing IEPs using the CCR IEP Checklist in preparation for participation in the self-assessment.
 Please visit the CCR IEP webpage for more information about CCR IEPs.

-The department has developed a Common Error Items document following a review of common errors identified by districts during their Procedural Compliance Self-Assessment.
-The document identifies common error items from the PCSA, a list of reasons for noncompliance reported by districts in the Special Education Web Portal, and suggestions to help avoid these types of errors.
+DPI has also created a Common Error Items document following a review of common errors identified by districts during the most recent 5-year self-assessment cycle.
+The document identifies common error items from the self-assessment updated with the 2022-27 item numbers, a list of reasons for noncompliance reported by districts in the Special Education Web Portal, and suggestions to help avoid these types of errors